UPDATE 9/12/2017 – Read our latest post, Hurricane Irma Miracle

 Perhaps they haven’t heard of the Our Lady of Lourdes Grotto in Key West.

-My wife and I stumbled upon this beautiful little shrine during our honeymoon many years ago, and I’ve gone there to pray many times since.
+I stumbled upon this beautiful little shrine many years ago, and I’ve gone there to pray many times since.
 But I doubt there have ever been more fervent prayers as the ones being sent up from there now.

 Adjoining the aptly-named St. Mary Star of the Sea Basilica, the grotto was modeled after the rocky alcove in Lourdes, France, where the Virgin Mary appeared in 1858.
 As such, it features a statue of Our Lady of Lourdes and one of Bernadette, the visionary who saw her.